fabrix-app/docs/en/config/index.md

 # Environment

-fabrix can load environment-dependent configuration based on the `NODE_ENV` environment variable.
+Fabrix can load environment-dependent configuration based on the `NODE_ENV` environment variable.
 By default, `NODE_ENV=development`.
 By creating separate configurations inside `config/env/`, different configurations are loaded based on the value of `NODE_ENV`.
 Note: Anytime you add a config file, remember to add it to the [`index.js`](index.md) manifest!

 ## Example